istio/istio.io/content/docs/tasks/traffic-management/secure-ingress-sds/index.md

     The `httpbin` service will return the [418 I'm a Teapot](https://tools.ietf.org/html/rfc7168#section-2.3.3) code.

-1. Replace credential for ingress gateway.
-We can change the credentials at ingress gateway by deleting the secret and creating a new one.
+1. Replace the credentials for the ingress gateway.
+You can change the credentials at ingress gateway by deleting the secret and creating a new one.

     {{< text bash >}}
     $ kubectl -n istio-system delete secret httpbin-credential